Protocols for Creating Anyons and Defects via Gauging: Rep(G) gauging map

 \subsection{PEPO representation}

 We consider the same 2D square lattice as for $\mathsf{KW}_G$.
-Now, however, we initialize the edges in the trivial irreducible representation $\ket{I}$ and vertices in the identity group element $\ket{e}$.
-We define $Rep(G)$-gauging map between the even and odd sublattices is defined in the following way:
+Now, however, we initialize the edges in the trivial irreducible representation $\ket{[+]}$ and vertices in the identity group element $\ket{I}$.
+The $Rep(G)$-gauging map between the even and odd sublattices is defined in the following way:

 Again, the choice of left or right controlled-multiplication is determined by the orientation of the edge $e$---however, the correspondence is reverse.
 If $e$ points out of $v$, choose \emph{left} multiplication.
 If the $e$ points into $v$, choose \emph{right} multiplication.
 See Fig. \ref{fig:rep-g-pepo} for the PEPO tensors.